Profit Shifting of Multinational Corporations Worldwide: Results

-We test the consistency of the main results to other methodological choices in four additional ways: v.
-We compare our results, in which we limit the sample to those countries that report information on at least eight offshore centres with the full sample.
-The effects on the estimated coefficient are minimal, the coefficient of \textit{log(0.0007 + ETR)} becomes -0.8475 (with standard deviation 0.1583), statistically indistinguishable from our estimated 0.8665 (with standard deviation 0.1642) reported in Table \ref{tab:oecd_reg_table}. vi.
-We analyse the sensitivity of our results to the offset in the logarithmic model, showing a robust estimation of the coefficients for a wide range of offsets (Figure \ref{fig:offset_robust}). vii.
-We compare the logarithmic specification with other specifications that can accommodate extreme non-linearities, including $1/(\tau+ETR)^1$, $1/(\tau+ETR)^2$, $1/(\tau+ETR)^3$ and $coth(\tau+ETR))$.
-The logarithmic specification allows for higher non-linearities, and exhibits a higher R2 and lowest Bayesian Information Criteria (see Table \ref{tab:app:robustness_log} and Figs. \ref{fig:elasticity_robustness} and \ref{fig:elasticity_robustness_dummies}). viii.
-We test a different redistribution formula.
+We further test the consistency of the main results to other methodological choices in three additional ways: (v) We analyse the sensitivity of our results to the offset in the logarithmic model, showing a robust estimation of the coefficients for a wide range of offsets (Figure \ref{fig:offset_robust}). (vi) We compare the logarithmic specification with other specifications that can accommodate extreme non-linearities, including $1/(\tau+ETR)^1$, $1/(\tau+ETR)^2$, $1/(\tau+ETR)^3$ and $coth(\tau+ETR))$.
+The logarithmic specification allows for higher non-linearities, and exhibits a higher R2 and lowest Bayesian Information Criteria (see Table \ref{tab:app:robustness_log} and Figs. \ref{fig:elasticity_robustness} and \ref{fig:elasticity_robustness_dummies}). (vii) We test a different redistribution formula.
 For this, we first regressed the share of profits booked in a country against the shares of employees, capital, sales and wages (Table \ref{tab:red_robust}).
 We then used the coefficients as our new redistribution formula, after normalising them to sum to one.
-Profit shifting is reduced by 7\%, with a similar distribution of the origin and destination of profits (Figure \ref{fig:Origin_profits_OECD_ut_weights}). ix.
-We show that the results do not change when we use the original full OECD sample rather than the baseline one we created on the basis of the data for 10 reporting headquarter countries with good coverage of their subsidiaries in tax havens (regression results in Table \ref{tab:oecd_reg_table_full_sample}).
+Profit shifting is reduced by 9\%, with a similar distribution of the origin and destination of profits (Figure \ref{fig:Origin_profits_OECD_ut_weights}).